About our collection

 Highlights of the Archaeology collection include:

-• A rare pattern-welded sword and the only complete Roman ring-mail suit in the country, both found at Arbeia Roman Fort
+• A rare pattern-welded sword and the only complete Roman ring-mail suit in the country, both found at Arbeia, South Shields Roman Fort

 • An unusual portable lead shrine and three complete bronze cooking pots deliberately hidden in one of the barracks, found at Segedunum Roman Fort